Climate change will have ‘pervasive effects’ on economy, Bank of Canada deputy governor says

 “Adapting to a lower-carbon economy will likely mean more profound structural changes for Canada than many other countries,” he said.

-Over the longer-term, it’s a “near-certainty” that the economy will grow more slowly than it otherwise would due to the effects of climate change, Mr. Lane said.
+Over the longer term, it’s a “near-certainty” that the economy will grow more slowly than it otherwise would due to the effects of climate change, Mr. Lane said.

 Climate change is a “downside risk” that will hang over the economy for some time, leaving the central bank in reaction mode, he added.

 “We can react to events as they occur,” he said.
-“But we cannot build them into our economic forecasts our adjust our monetary policy in advance because each is unique and unpredictable.”
+“But we cannot build them into our economic forecasts or adjust our monetary policy in advance because each is unique and unpredictable.”

 The cost of a warmer climate is already being felt, according to the central bank.
-Mr. Lane cited last year’s devastating forest fires in Alberta, which subtracted about a percentage-point off economic growth in the second quarter, as well as the mountain pine beetle infestation in western Canada’s forests and the mining industry’s inability to depend on some winter ice roads.
+Mr. Lane cited last year’s devastating forest fires in Alberta, which subtracted about a percentage point from economic growth in the second quarter, as well as the mountain pine beetle infestation in western Canada’s forests and the mining industry’s inability to depend on some winter ice roads.

 The central bank acknowledged this week that a burst of inflation in January was directly attributable to new carbon pricing policies in Alberta and Ontario.

-Mr. Lane said that while carbon pricing also has direct “negative consequence” as consumers and businesses pay the price of reducing carbon emissions.
+But Mr. Lane said these carbon taxes will have only a transitory effect on inflation.

-But Mr. Lane said these carbon taxes will have a transitory effect on inflation.
+Mr. Lane said that carbon pricing also has direct “negative consequence” as consumers and businesses pay the price of reducing carbon emissions.

 Mr. Lane acknowledged that carbon taxes “could result in a loss of Canadian competitiveness.”
 But the impact can be mitigated by using the revenue to lower other taxes and by encouraging more efficient energy use.Report Typo/Error